ubernostrum/webcolors/docs/contents.rst

 .. class:: PercentRGB

    A :func:`~collections.namedtuple` representing a percentage RGB triplet.
-Has three fields, each of type :class:`str` and representing a percentage value in the range 0%-100% inclusive:
+Has three fields, each of type :data:`six.text_type` and representing a percentage value in the range 0%-100% inclusive:

    .. attribute:: red